 "In these times of change across college athletics, we are dedicated to a disciplined, stable approach that is focused on long-term, sustained success for Gator athletes, recruits and fans."

 There is no sport that operates its coaching cycle like college football where the hiring and firing times for head coaches directly overlap with the main times of player acquisition and the postseason.
-If Florida did fire Napier now, the Gators would have four head coaches in the span of 10 years.
-It would signal instability.
+If Florida did fire Napier, the Gators would have been hiring a fourth head coach in the span of 10 years.
+That would signal instability.

-Instead, Florida is attempting to send the opposite message and it's no accident that the word "recruits" appears in the letter.
-Florida has three verbal commits in the current Top247 rankings for the class of 2025, and 11 total.
-The Gators are No. 51 in the 247Sports Composite Team Recruiting Rankings and would certainly like to add more high school recruits in the next few weeks.
+Instead, Florida is attempting to send the opposite message, and it's no accident that the word "recruits" appears in the letter.
+Florida has three verbal commits in the current Top247 rankings for the class of 2025, 11 total.
+The Gators are No. 51 in the 247Sports Composite team recruiting rankings and would certainly like to add more high school recruits in the next few weeks.
 It is clear that Napier's status as effectively week-to-week has been working against them on the recruiting trail.
-Florida will need to be active in the transfer portal for multiple offensive linemen, wide receivers, running back depth and a veteran quarterback to back up DJ Lagway.
+Florida will need to be active in the transfer portal for multiple offensive linemen, wide receivers, running back depth and a veteran quarterback behind DJ Lagway.

 More: 10 recruiting targets the Gators must go all-in on with Napier staying